JurajZelman/airl-market-making/README.md

 ## Installation

-In order to run the code, we recommend you to install [`pyenv`](https://github.com/pyenv/pyenv) (for managing Python versions) and [`poetry`](https://python-poetry.org/) (for managing dependencies) or alternative management tools.
-The project can be installed as follows:
+The project uses [`uv`](https://github.com/astral-sh/uv) for dependency management.
+See the [uv installation guide](https://docs.astral.sh/uv/getting-started/installation/) to install it first.

+Then install the project:

-1. Clone and cd into the repository:
+1. Clone the repository (requires [Git LFS](https://git-lfs.com/)):

     ```bash
+    git lfs install
     git clone git@github.com:JurajZelman/airl-market-making.git
     cd airl-market-making
     ```

-2. Set the Python version to `3.11.9`:
+2. Set the Python version and install dependencies:

     ```bash
-    pyenv install 3.11.9
-    pyenv local 3.11.9
+    uv python pin 3.11
+    uv sync
     ```

-3. Install the dependencies:

-    ```bash
-    poetry install
-    ```

-    We recommend you to install the dependencies this way, as the repository uses two modified packages located in the [`.packages`](.packages) directory for better monitoring of the training process and a minor bug fix (see the [Package modifications](#package-modifications) section below).
+    This will create a `.venv` with Python 3.11 and install all pinned dependencies, including the modified packages in [`.packages`](.packages) (see [Package modifications](#package-modifications)).

-4. Run the [`main.ipynb`](main.ipynb) notebook.
-Note that in order to query the pricing and trades data, you will need an active data provider subscription as described in Section 1 of the notebook.
+3. Run the [`main.ipynb`](main.ipynb) notebook: Note that in order to query the pricing and trades data, you will need an active data provider subscription as described in Section 1 of the notebook.

 ## Package modifications